Cabin floor storage and battery-boxes.

 It was always our intention to install fairly large leisure batteries (and eventually a lithium system).

-However, space is always at a premium so mounting them in an underslung box seemed a good idea despite the extra work needed; it also helps to keep the weight as low as possible, and putting the starter battery there as well frees a of space in the van (we plan to use for the fridge/freezer compressor).
-We also intend to fit a second box but this will require a bit more work than the first, as the pipework & handbrake will need rerouting, plus a cable gear linkage will need to be fabricated and fitted, and probably a few other bits as well, but we will get there.
+However, space is always at a premium, so mounting them in an underslung box seemed a good idea despite the extra work needed; it also helps to keep the weight as low as possible.
+Putting the starter battery there as well frees space in the van, which we plan to use for the fridge/freezer compressor. (starter battery has now been moved to the engine bay) We also intend to fit a second box, but this will require a bit more work than the first, as the pipework & handbrake will need rerouting, plus a cable gear linkage will need to be fabricated and fitted, and probably a few other bits as well, but we will get there.

 The first hole in the floor.